SiriDB/siridb-connector/README.md

 Start connecting to SiriDB. `.connect()` returns a list of all connections referring to the supplied hostlist.
 The list can contain exceptions in case a connection could not be made.

-Optionally a 'timeout' can be set which will constrain the time to search for a connection.
-Exceeding this timeout will raise an `.TimeoutError`.
+Optionally the keyword argument `timeout` can be set.
+This will constrain the search time for a connection.
+Exceeding the timeout will raise an `.TimeoutError`.

 ```python
 siri.connect(timeout=None)